Ibexian/EastMeetsKitchen/_posts/2014-04-17-coconut-bak-tong-gou-steamed-white-sugar-cake.md

 7. Strain batter into a bowl.
 8. Pour yeast mixture into batter and stir until combined.
 9. Cover batter and let sit in a warm area for at least 6 hours until mixture bubbles.
-10. After 6 hours, pour mixture into a steamer lined with greased parchment.
+10. After 6 hours, pour mixture into a steamer basket lined with greased parchment.
 11. Steam on high for 20 minutes.
 Let cool and cut into 6 pieces for serving.

 </figure>